oneapi-src/oneDNN/tests/benchdnn/doc/driver_rnn.md

 ## Examples.
 TBA.

-Run the set of rnn training from input file with default settings:
+Run the set of rnn training from an input file with the default settings:
 ``` sh
     ./benchdnn --rnn --batch=inputs/rnn/rnn_training
 ```